 See also Vaccination of social and health care staff for more general discussion not specific to Influenza.

 Healthcare workers with direct patient contact should be vaccinated against flu annually, as early as possible in the season - to reduce the chance of infecting their patients as well as to protect their only health.
-Mark Crislip has described those who refuse to be vaccinated as "dumb-asses".
+Mark Crislip has described those who refuse to be vaccinated as "dumb-asses" (or longer 2012 version).

 The Chief Medical Officer letter recommends that social and health care staff should be vaccinated against flu, citing benefits in terms of improved patient outcomes (it stops the staff from infecting their patients) and reduction of staff illness and absenteeism.
 Uptake rates as part of the 2009 H1N1 (A) pandemic strategy in England were only 40%.
 Similar guidance applies in other countries, such as the USA.